 Children living in low income families in 2019/20, by ward.
 Source: Department for Work and Pensions

 Childcare may enable parents to return to work and so boost household incomes.
-Childcare costs in the region had been increasing but have fallen slightly over the past few years.
-The regional average cost for a child under 2 years in a nursery in 2016 was £3.76 per hour, or £188 per week (50 hours).
-The costs in Wakefield are between the regional and England averages, at around £3.92 per hour.
+Childcare costs in the region had been fairly static, but in the last few years they have started to rise again - the same as the national trend.
+The regional average cost for a child under 2 years in a nursery in 2019 was £4.07 per hour, or £214 per week (50 hours).